-The basic strategic documents that set out the main long-term goals and objectives of Slovakia in the electricity sector are: the Energy Policy of Slovakia (Energy Policy) and the Energy Security Strategy of Slovakia (Energy Security Strategy), both prepared by the Ministry of Economy of Slovakia (Ministry of Economy) and approved by the government.
+The electricity market has been fully liberalised since 2007, and closely follows EU energy policy.
+On a national level, the basic strategic documents that set out the main long-term goals and objectives of Slovakia in the electricity sector are: the Energy Policy of Slovakia (Energy Policy) and the Energy Security Strategy of Slovakia (Energy Security Strategy), which are both prepared by the Ministry of Economy of Slovakia and approved by the government.

-The Energy Policy is a 25-year plan and is regularly updated.
-It sets out the long term aims and priorities of development in the energy sector.
-The priorities include reducing dependence on energy supplies from unstable areas, diversifying energy sources and transport routes, using domestic energy sources for electricity production having regard to economic efficiency, increasing the use of combined heat and power and use of nuclear energy and ensuring safety of nuclear power plants.
+The Energy Policy has been in existence for 20 years and is regularly updated.
+It sets out the long-term aims and priorities of development in the energy sector.
+The priorities include reducing dependence on energy supplies from unstable areas, diversifying energy sources and transport routes, using domestic energy sources for electricity production with regard to economic efficiency, increasing the use of combined heat and power and use of nuclear energy and ensuring the safety of nuclear power plants.

 The current Energy Security Strategy outlines the objectives and means of ensuring energy security in Slovakia until 2030.
-It aims at ensuring self-sufficiency in electricity production, establishing optimal pricing of electricity, strengthening the position of Slovakia as a pro-export country and a transit country in the electricity market and continuing reliable supply of energy.
+It aims at ensuring self-sufficiency in electricity production, establishing optimal pricing of electricity, strengthening the position of Slovakia as a pro-export country and a transit country in the electricity market and continuing a reliable supply of energy.

-The legislative framework of the electricity sector contains four basic legal regulations - Acts - of the Slovak parliament.
+The legislative framework of the electricity sector contains four basic legal regulations (actof the Slovak parliament):

-Act No. 656/2004 on Energy (Energy Act) sets out, inter alia, the conditions for conducting business in the energy sector, rights and obligations of the market participants as well as third persons and state administration and state supervision in the energy sector.
-The Energy Act forms the base for the proper functioning of the internal electricity market.

-Act No. 309/2009 on Promotion of Renewable Energy and Highefficiency Co-generation (Act on Promotion of Renewable Energy) provides for the set of renewable energy sources and basic features of the support of these sources as well as means of promotion.

-The use and the state supervision of nuclear energy are subject to Act No. 541/2004 on Peaceful Use of Nuclear Energy.

-Finally, Act No. 276/2001 on Regulation in Network Industries (Regulation Act) sets out the principles of regulation in network industries and conditions under which regulated activities may be performed, as well as the position and discretion of the Regulatory Office of Network Industries (RONI) and the Regulatory Council.
+- Act No. 251/2012 on Energy (Energy Act) sets out, inter alia, the conditions for conducting business in the energy sector, rights and obligations of the market participants as well as third persons and state administration and state supervision in the energy sector.
+The Energy Act forms the basis for the proper functioning of the internal electricity market; - Act No. 309/2009 on Promotion of Renewable Energy and High-efficiency Co-generation (Act on Promotion of Renewable Energy) provides for the set of renewable energy sources and basic features of the support of these sources, as well as means of promotion; - the use and the state supervision of nuclear energy (administered by the nuclear office) are subject to Act No. 541/2004 on Peaceful Use of Nuclear Energy; and - Act No. 250/2012 on Regulation in Network Industries (Regulation Act) sets out the principles of regulation in network industries and conditions under which regulated activities may be performed, as well as the position and discretion of the Regulatory Office of Network Industries (RONI).

-The Slovak government, the RONI, the Nuclear Office, as well as other state bodies, issue secondary legislation that regulates in detail particular aspects of the electricity market functioning.
-For example, the Slovak government issued the Government Decree No. 317/2007 establishing rules for the functioning of the electricity market (Market Rules) that sets out specifics of market functioning, including access, connection, transmission, distribution, supply, trade and organisation of the short-term market with electricity.
-The market operation and interaction of market participants are further regulated in the operational and technical rules of the transmission system operator (TSO), distribution system operators (DSOs) and the organiser of the short-term market in electricity.
-These operational and technical rules are subject to prior approval by the RONI.
+The Slovak government, the RONI, the nuclear office, as well as other state bodies, issue secondary legislation that regulates in detail particular aspects of the electricity market functioning.
+For example, the RONI issued Decree No. 24/2013 establishing rules for the functioning of the internal electricity market and gas market (market rules) that sets out specifics of market functioning, including access, connection, transmission, distribution, supply, trade and organisation of the short-term market with electricity, as well as cross-border interconnections.

+Electricity market operation and interaction of market participants are further regulated in the operational and technical rules of the transmission system operators (TSO), distribution system operators (DSOs) and the organiser of the short term electricity market (OKTE).
+These operational and technical rules are binding for other market participants and are subject to prior approval by the RONI.